 Episode Nine is a major exposition episode.
-Through a conversation that Chika has with Yuma, both she and the audience learns how the Neighbors use the people that they capture.
+Through a conversation that Chika has with Yuma, both she and the audience learn how the Neighbors use the people that they capture.
 Chika also reveals that both one of her friends and her older brother were captured by the Neighbors.
 Yuma also talks a little bit about what his father was like.
 To me, the strongest part of this section was seeing Chika’s reaction after learning that her friend and her brother are most likely still alive in the other world.
-As a viewer, I could sense the decrease in her tenseness and the potential sense of relief that she seemed to be feel afterwards.
+As a viewer, I could sense the decrease in her tenseness and the potential sense of relief that she seemed to feel afterwards.

 And through the interactions at the meeting at Border headquarters between Osamu, Jin, and the various bigwigs, there’s more exposition that’s revealed.
 After a mention is made about what proper chain of command is needed to give an order, the audience is given an explanation of how Border’s chain of command works.
 To me, that felt rather dry and it broke the flow of the scene.
 The information was needed to understand why characters were reacting the way they did, but the way it was handled wasn’t the necessarily the best way to convey that information.